Dead Space (film)

-Dead Space is a 1991 American science-fiction horror film directed by Fred Gallo and produced by Mike Elliott.
+Dead Space is a 1991 American science-fiction horror film directed by Fred Gallo and produced by Mike Elliott for Roger Corman's Concorde Pictures.
+It was a remake of Corman's Forbidden World (1982).
+According to writer Chris Koetting, "The plot was essentially the same— although this time the scientists were trying to find a cure for an AIDS-type virus— but the sex and gore quotient was substantially reduced, and the monster was even less convincing than the one that was fabricated by Steve Neill in 1982."

 Plot

 In the research facility on the planet Phablos, a virus is created in a botched experiment which turns those infected into monsters.
 An emergency distress call is sent from the lab.

 A spacecraft crewed by Commander Steve Krieger and robot sidekick Tinpan respond to the emergency call from the planet, but their craft is attacked and damaged on the way to Phablos.

 Upon their arrival at Phablos, those in charge of the laboratory explain that they have managed to contain the virus.
 Krieger accepts the lab's claims and begins repairs on his ship.
 The scientist had not been entirely honest with Krieger, and had been attempting to study the virus rather than contain it.